musketeerchess/PieceValueCalculation/README.md

 md4 = 0
 ```

-See table 1 for mobility factors

 We will use formula 1.
+See table 1 for mobility factors.

 ```
 value = criteria x factor